 The following editorial first appeared in the Los Angeles Times:

 Francisco Castaneda spent nearly a year locked up in Southern California immigration detention centers while fighting his deportation case.
-During that time, the Salvadoran national pleaded with the medical staff to treat painful lesions on his [filtered word].
+During that time, the Salvadoran national pleaded with the medical staff to treat painful lesions on his penis.
 He filed grievances about the quality of care and even sought outside help.
 Department of Homeland Security health officials responded by giving him Ibuprofen and denying his request for a biopsy because it was considered “an elective procedure.”
-He was released in 2007, and within days was diagnosed with [filtered word] cancer.
+He was released in 2007, and within days was diagnosed with penile cancer.

 If Castaneda had been an inmate assigned to a “supermax” prison instead of an immigrant held in a detention center, he would have been likely to receive treatment quickly.
 Instead, he died a year after he was released, at age 36.
 On Thursday, federal officials agreed to pay $1.95 million to settle a wrongful death suit brought by Castaneda’s family.
 U.S. Immigration and Customs Enforcement admitted in court that its negligence led to his death.

 Late last year, in response to this and other cases, the Obama administration began overhauling the system to ensure that all detainees in federal custody — including asylum seekers, refugees and legal permanent residents, as well as those being deported for illegal entry — receive basic medical care.
 It may seem obvious that detainees are entitled to such care, as are convicted criminals in jails and prisons across the country.